cokelaer/damona/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.6.1     * Check that singularity is installed
+          * implement the remove command
 0.6.0     * add ability to upload images on zenodo.
 No need for external
             repositories.
           * ability to add/delete a software from different images
           * implement --help for the activate/deactivate (non trivial)
           * add --rename option in 'damona env'
-          * 'base' environment is now at the same level as other environments 0.5.3     * Fixing config/shell
+          * 'base' environment is now at the same level as other environments
+          * better bash script; no need for DAMONA_EXE variable anymore.
+0.5.3     * Fixing config/shell
 0.5.2     * add missing shell package
 0.5.1     * add DAMONA_SINGULARITY_OPTIONS env variable in the binary